pelaezdj/EasyMount/README.md

     mount /dev/sdb1 /mnt/sdb

-It also automatically recognizes if "sudo" is necessary.
+<BR>It also automatically uses "sudo" when necessary.

 Easy peasy!